Fred L. Walker: Early life and military career

 Lieutenant Colonel Fred L. Walker, Infantry Detachment Division Inspector.
 3rd Division, Army of Occupation, Andernach on Rhine, Germany, pictured here on January 4, 1919.

 Fred Livingood Walker was born on June 11, 1887, in Fairfield County, Ohio, as a son of William Henry Walker and his wife Belle (néé Mason).
-Walker attended Ohio State University and graduated in 1911 with a degree in engineering.
-Subsequently, he was accepted into the United States Army and was commissioned as an officer, with the rank of second lieutenant, into the Infantry.
+Walker attended Ohio State University and graduated in 1911 with a degree in engineering, also serving in a cavalry unit of the Ohio National Guard.
+Subsequently, he was accepted into the Regular Army and commissioned as an officer with the rank of second lieutenant in the Infantry.
 He served briefly with an Infantry unit in Fort Sam Houston in San Antonio, Texas, and then he was transferred to the Philippines, where he served with the 13th Infantry Regiment.

 In 1914, he was transferred back to the United States, where he was stationed in Eagle Pass, Texas, and also took part in the Pancho Villa Expedition under the command of Brigadier General John J. Pershing (later destined to achieve the highest rank in the United States Army, that of General of the Armies).

 After the American entry into World War I (in April 1917) Walker was sent overseas and served with the 30th Infantry Regiment, part of the 3rd Division, into the trenches of the Western Front.
 The division was part of the American Expeditionary Forces (AEF).
 Walker, as a 31-year old major, commanded the 1st Battalion of his regiment during the Second Battle of the Marne in the summer of 1918 and distinguished himself during heavy combat.
 In July 1918, Walker received the Distinguished Service Cross (DSC) for his service during the battle, with the medal's citation reading:

 The President of the United States of America, authorized by Act of Congress, July 9, 1918, takes pleasure in presenting the Distinguished Service Cross to Major (Infantry) Fred L. Walker, United States Army, for extraordinary heroism in action while serving with 30th Infantry Regiment, 3d Division, A.E.F., near the Marne River, France, 15 July 1918.
 Holding a front of more than 4 1/2 kilometers along the Marne River, Major Walker commanded a front-line battalion, which received the principal shock of the German attack on the French Army Corps front, but inflicted great losses on the enemy as the latter crossed the river.
 Those who succeeded in crossing were thrown into such confusion that they were unable to follow the barrage; and, through the effective leadership of this officer, no Germans remained in his sector south of the river at the end of the day's action.
 When one platoon had been cut off by an entire enemy battalion near the river, he sent other units to its relief and captured the entire German battalion, numbering 200 soldiers and 5 officers, including the battalion commander.

 In addition, he also received the Silver Star and was wounded twice during the war.